All My Life (2008 film)

 All My Life (طول عمري; translit.
 Toul Omry; Toute ma vie), is a 2008 Egyptian film by Maher Sabry.
-It is noted as being the first film to handle the subject of male homosexuality and the status of homosexuals in Egypt.
 While a work of fiction, Sabry made efforts to use real-life influences from his own experiences to the 2001 arrests of the Cairo 52 to keep the portrayal of conditions for homosexuals in Egypt accurate.

 Plot

 The film's plot revolves around the life of Rami, a 26-year-old homosexual, his life in Cairo, and his experiences with his friends and neighbors.